Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Summary

-It is encouraging that the models, which have been trained using only the supervised targets derived from artificial or historic towns, have naturally emphasised characteristics of closeness centralities, the mix and accessibility of land-uses, the density of dwellings and populations, and the relationships between these.
+It is encouraging that the models, which have been trained using only the supervised targets derived from artificial or historic towns, have been capable of exploring themes relating of closeness centralities, the mix and accessibility of land-uses, the density of dwellings and populations, and the relationships between these.
 This behaviour is broadly consistent with intuitions expressed by urbanists and shows that such methods hold potential for further development.
+This research has elucidated three issues that warrant further investigation in subsequent research: firstly, the difficulty in cultivating clearly delineated exemplars for training the models, and which can likely be resolved with smaller sets of curated exemplars hand-picked by domain experts; secondly, the tendency for models to rely on the lower variances of variables calculated for measures at larger distance thresholds, thus warranting consideration for strategies better emphasising more localised thresholds but not to the exclusion of wider-area information; and thirdly, further development of methods to calibrate the probability distributions generated by the classifiers to concur with the intuition of domain experts for a range of scenarios.